DWYD

 DWYD (102.9 FM), broadcasting as 102.9 Brigada News FM, is a radio station owned and operated by Brigada Mass Media Corporation.
 Its studio and transmitter are located at the 1st Floor, Kenboy Bldg., Central Plaza Complex, Brgy.
 Lag-on, Daet.

-History

 It was formerly known as Bay Radio from 1994 until 2010, when it went off the air.
 Since its inception as Brigada News FM on September 18, 2014, it became among the dominant stations in Camarines Norte.

-On March 31, 2025, Brigada News FM launched its new tagline "Be the Heart of the Delightful Philippines", positioning the city as the tourism gateway in the Philippines.